Fa12345868/Calculater-/README.md

 3. Run the Calculator.java file

-Made with BY : Fatma Badawy .
+Made BY : Fatma Badawy .